Einstein's Equivalence principle for superpositions of gravitational fields and quantum reference frames: Transformation to a Quantum Locally Inertial Frame

 \section{Transformation to a Quantum Locally Inertial Frame}

 In this section, we build the transformation to the Quantum Locally Inertial Frame (QLIF) centred in the position of a pointlike quantum particle having a state $\ket{\psi}_P$.
-The procedure we follow is a generalisation of the standard change of coordinates to a Locally Inertial Frame (LIF) in a situation with one single classical manifold, which we review in Appendix \ref{App:LIFTrans}.
-Let us consider a change of coordinates $x' \rightarrow \xi$, where the new coordinates are a function $\omega(x', x_P)$ of the old coordinates $x'$, with the change being centred about the point $x_P$, i.e.\,$\xi (x') = \omega (x', x_P)$.
+The procedure we follow is a generalisation of the standard diffeomorphism transformation which defines a Locally Inertial Frame (LIF), which we review in App.\,\ref{App:LIFTrans}.
+Let us consider a transformation $x' \rightarrow \xi$, where the new coordinates are a function $\omega(x', x_P)$ of the old coordinates $x'$, with the change being centred about the point $x_P$, i.e.\,$\xi (x') = \omega (x', x_P)$.
 A classical gravitational field transforms as